So here we are setting up a home base in San Miguel de Allende, Mexico.

 We've already talked about the good things about this place, the many reasons why we moved here, the reasons why we're trying to set up a home base.

+It is easier to sell a house Fast in Syracuse than find a good property.
 We finally found a property with land that met most of our requirements and are able to rent it for three months before deciding if to make an offer to purchase.
 So, for the last quarter of 2017, October November December, we're renting a piece of land outside of San Miguel de Allende!

 However everything might seem to go with our family, a simple move to a piece of land could not be easy, there's always something that has to go wrong and in this case it went very wrong.